HS4.6 | From real-time flood forecasting to sub-seasonal forecasting to climate projections: modelling, early warning, and servicing water sectors

 • From (near) real-time monitoring to predicting water availability;

-• Impact-based assessments of forecasts for decision-making, including approaches to communicate and visualize forecast information
+• Impact-based assessments of forecasts for decision-making

 • Co-development of forecasts between scientists and service providers;